 One of the fun small ways we celebrate and appreciate volunteers is through a borrowed idea from Disney (of course).
 Pin trading!
 Most fans of Disney are well aware of their infamous pin trading.
 They have pin trading posts and some pretty hardcore pin trading fans.

 If you’re not familiar with pin trading, you basically purchase Disney pins ranging from a few bucks to more expensive elaborate pins.
-Most people display them on their Disney lanyard and collect them as souvenirs or can literally trade them.
+Most people display them on their Disney lanyard whilst they collect them as souvenirs, but others take the collecting more seriously and can literally trade them.
 In fact, many Disney cast members (their employees) wear these pins on their lanyards for the sole purpose of having them available for trading.
 It’s a brilliant idea.
+Disney clearly design custom lanyards for their staff with the Disney logo on them, and their staff have taken it upon themselves to add the pins.
 They’ve created quite a “cult” of avid pin traders, which obviously for Disney means more money.

 We took this same concept to appreciate our volunteers (click the image above for a better look).
 We’ve created a plethora of custom Go Kids pins that our volunteers can either collect, trade or do whatever they’d like.
 These pins range from anything like teaching series specific pins, years of service pins, classroom identification pins and more!